 - It will show the property owner that you’re serious about collecting.
 In Florida, some delinquent property owners don’t see contractors as a threat until they retain counsel.
 In some cases, simply being contacted by an attorney could jolt them into compliance with their contract as the hint of legal action looms.

-- If the property owner doesn’t respond to the legal demand letter, your Hollywood construction lien attorney could help you file a lawsuit.
+- If the property owner doesn’t respond to the legal demand letter, your Florida construction lien attorney could help you file a lawsuit.

-Once a claim of lien is filed, the property owner may challenge its validity.
+Once a claim of lien is filed in Broward County, the property owner may challenge its validity.
 The amount of the lien and untimely filing are two common reasons a lien could be deemed invalid.

 PAYMENT BOND CLAIMS

-In contracts involving government entities, the lien right – which exists in non-government and non-public construction contracts – is replaced by a construction payment bond under a legal directive known as the Miller Act or Little Miller Act.
-Making a claim against real property in Fort Lauderdale as a means of collecting payment that is owed for services and materials, the contractor must file a claim against a payment bond.
+In some private jobs and in contracts involving involving government entities, the lien right – which exists in non-government and non-public construction contracts – is replaced by a construction payment bond under a legal directive known as the Miller Act or Little Miller Act.
+Making a claim against real property in Fort Lauderdale or elsewhere in Broward County as a means of collecting payment that is owed for services and materials, the contractor must file a claim against a payment bond.
 As is the case with a claim of lien, contractors, subcontractors and suppliers are required to prove they’re owed money for their services performed as part of the government contract.

-Both Miller Acts must be filed between 90 days and one year following the completion of labor on the project in question.
+You or your Broward County lien lawyer must file a Notice of Nonpayment within 90 days of the last day and file suit within 1 year following completion of labor on the project in question.
 First-tier subcontractors, second-tier subcontractors and suppliers may bring action.
 They may be required to give notice to the prime contractor and surety prior to filing suit.
 This notice must include the names of those seeking payment, as well as the unpaid materials used and services rendered.